chiwenzhen/article-recommender-system/README.md

 1. crawlers to collect documents from web
 2. perform word segment on these documents
 3. train a text classifier on segmented documents
+4. use flask to set up a website to demonstrate